givka/digeiz-corrupted/README.md

 I then used Features, Descriptors and Matchings to get the homography matrix between frames, which can give me the translation between frames, but it turns out it was costly and did not provide good result.

 I finally used optical flow.
 At first, I select a random frame, and I compute the mean distance of optical flow vectors between this frame and all the other frames.
-The minimum distance will give me the frame which is the closest.
+The frame with the minimum distance is the closest.

-I then put these two frames in a vector and remove them from the frames to check.
+I put these two frames in a stack and remove them from the frames to check.

 I repeat this for the top of the stack and the bottom of the stack.
 I check the minimum distance between the two and place the next frame in the stack accordingly (on the top if the minimum distance is from the top, or on the bottom)